Legal Alignment for Safe and Ethical AI: What is legal alignment?

 Evaluations of the legal capabilities of AI systems can help support research in legal alignment because understanding and reasoning about law are prerequisites for upholding the law and responsibly engaging with legal institutions and processes.
 Current evaluations, however, focus primarily on the legal capabilities of AI systems, that is, the scope and quality of their execution of legal tasks.
 With few exceptions (see \Cref{sec:eval}), \textbf{current evaluations do not generally measure legal alignment}, including, for instance, the extent to which agentic AI systems comply with relevant law when performing tasks across diverse domains (e.g., avoiding fraudulent misrepresentation when producing advertisements), the methods systems use to interpret and apply quasi-legal rules in their safety specifications (e.g., principles in Constitutional AI and model specs), or the approach of AI systems to exercising legal power within institutional constraints [3] (e.g., brokering multiparty negotiated resolution subject to judicial approval).

 \textbf{Legal regulation of actors that build or use AI}.
 The legal regulation and governance of AI has attracted vast attention among lawyers, legal scholars, and policymakers---comparable to, and likely exceeding, interest in cyberlaw and governance during the early years of the internet \citep{johnson1996law, reidenberg1998lex, lessig1999code, benkler2002coase, wu2003network, goldsmith2006who, zittrain2008future}.
 The objectives of different AI governance initiatives across different jurisdictions are diverse \citep{kaminski2023regulating, kolt2023algorithmic} and sometimes conflicting \citep{engler2023eu}, as are the institutional mechanisms used to achieve those objectives \citep{guha2024ai, arbel2024systemic}.
-While the EU AI Act \citep{euro2024} is perhaps the most globally prominent regulatory instrument focused specifically on AI \citep{kaminski2025american}, particularly given the United States has not passed comparable federal legislation, the U.S. legal system contains many other mechanisms for governing AI technology, including a variety of state laws \citep{Sentinella2025Tracker}, such as California's Transparency in Frontier Artificial Intelligence Act (SB-53) \citep{california2025}, corporate governance regimes \citep{tallarita2023AI}, and background liability under tort law \citep{cuellar2019common,lemley2019remedies,abbott2020reasonable,henderson2023s,ayres2024law,ramakrishnan2024us, weil2024tort,Williams_Schuett_Anderljung_2025}.
+While the EU AI Act \citep{euro2024} is perhaps the most globally prominent regulatory instrument focused specifically on AI \citep{kaminski2025american}, particularly given the United States has not passed comparable federal legislation, the U.S. legal system contains many other mechanisms for governing AI technology, including a variety of state laws \citep{Sentinella2025Tracker}, such as California's Transparency in Frontier Artificial Intelligence Act (SB-53) and New York's Responsible AI Safety and Education (RAISE) Act \citep{california2025,ny2025}, corporate governance regimes \citep{tallarita2023AI}, and background liability under tort law \citep{cuellar2019common,lemley2019remedies,abbott2020reasonable,henderson2023s,ayres2024law,ramakrishnan2024us,Williams_Schuett_Anderljung_2025, weil2024tort}.